What is a community foundation?

 What is the North Carolina Community Foundation?

-The NCCF is the only community foundation serving the entire state of North Carolina.
-We are a collection of nearly 1,000 permanent endowed charitable funds created by individuals, families, companies, organizations and governmental entities to benefit different charitable organizations and causes throughout North Carolina and beyond.
-We operate through a unique network of 60 affiliate foundations serving 66 counties across the state.
+The NCCF is the only community foundation serving the State of North Carolina.
+We are a collection of 1,200 permanent endowed charitable funds created by individuals, families, companies, organizations and governmental entities to benefit different charitable organizations and causes throughout North Carolina and beyond.
+We operate through a unique network of affiliate foundations serving counties across the state.

 What is an affiliate?
 What is the relationship between the NCCF and my local affiliate?

-The NCCF works statewide through a unique network of 60 local affiliate community foundations serving 67 counties in North Carolina.
-Affiliates are generally unincorporated charitable entities that select their own advisory boards and conduct grant-making and asset development specific to their communities.
+The NCCF works statewide through a unique network of local affiliate community foundations serving North Carolina.
+Affiliates are generally unincorporated charitable entities that select their own advisory boards and conduct grantmaking and asset development specific to their communities.

 Each affiliate works in partnership with the NCCF to access investment management, fund accounting, legal expertise, grant-making and other resources that support local charitable purposes.
 This approach has proven to be highly effective, allowing the NCCF to provide the expertise and services associated with a full-service community foundation, while at the same time leveraging the local leadership and expertise necessary to meet community needs and ensure that resources stay local.